Engineering Teams

 - When frontend engineers can read backend code and vice versa, the team moves faster.

-Team members should spend most of their time on problem-solving, letting AI handle coding.
-If the team focuses on problem-solving, quality and speed follow naturally.
+- Members spend most of their time on problem-solving, letting AI handle coding.

 - Engineers who enjoy understanding business problems and making tradeoffs will thrive.